Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 The Optimizer Report clearly shows your organization’s health.
 It covers over 50 metrics in different areas, including storage use, custom fields, code, layouts, and more.

 Each metric has detailed data and a grade ranging from Critical to Excellent.
-This helps you spot areas that need work quickly.
+This helps you quickly spot areas that need work.

 The report is interactive.
 You can drill down into specifics for each metric.
 This makes it easier to understand issues and plan fixes.